srid99/logback-log-capture-example/README.md

     sbt test

-This example is based on Logback but the same idea can be used for Log4j as well.
+This example is based on Logback but the concept can be used for Log4j as well.